Efficient structure-preserving scheme for chemotaxis PDE system with singular sensitivity in crime and epidemic modeling: Numerical experiments

-In Figure~\ref{epidemic_phase_plot}, first, the 2-D portraits of the spatial distributions of mobile agents $S(\mathbf{x},t)+E(\mathbf{x},t)+P(\mathbf{x},t)+A(\mathbf{x},t)+I^-(\mathbf{x},t)+I^+(\mathbf{x},t)+R(\mathbf{x},t)$ are displayed under different $\eta$ and $D$, starting from the same initial condition.
-Moreover, we present the time evolution of active virus carriers, i.e., $\iint_{\Omega} (E+P+A +I^+ + I^-) \D \mathbf{x}$, in Panels (A)-(D) under the same $D$ but different $\eta$ to show the first infectious peak.
+Figure~\ref{epidemic_phase_plot} presents the phase diagram of $u(\mathbf{x},t)$ at $t=100$ under different combinations of $\eta$ and $D$, starting from the same initial condition.
+Moreover, we present the time evolution of active virus carriers, i.e., $\int_{\Omega} (E+P+A +I^+ + I^-) \mathrm{d} \mathbf{x}$, in Panels (A)-(D) under the same $D$ but different $\eta$ to show the first infectious peak.
 In Panels (E)-(H), the second epidemic waves of active virus carriers are compared under the fixed product $\eta D$ but varying $D$.
 In each panel, the results of the corresponding ODE model (i.e., without spatial heterogeneity) are used as the reference.

 The phase diagram clearly reveals the transition among three phases: the aggregating phase (I), intermediate phase (II), and dissipative phase (III).
 Under fixed $D$, increasing $\eta$ will suppress the aggregation of agents and impose dissipation on the spatial distribution.
 For fixed $\eta D$, when agents move faster, it drives the spatial distribution from the aggregating phase to the dissipative phase.
 Moreover, when the system evolves for a sufficiently long time, the boundary becomes more evident, thereby providing a numerical evidence of phase transitions between aggregation-dominated phase (I) and dissipation-dominated one (III).